linkml/linkml/tests/test_scripts/output/genmarkdown/meta_no_types/index.md

  * [identifier](identifier.md) - True means that the key slot(s) uniquely identifies the elements.
 There can be at most one identifier or key per container
  * [identifier_pattern](identifier_pattern.md) - A regular expression that is used to obtain a set of identifiers from a source_ontology to construct a set of permissible values
  * [iec61360code](iec61360code.md)
  * [ifabsent](ifabsent.md) - function that provides a default value for the slot.
-Possible values for this slot are defined in
+Possible values for this slot are defined in linkml.utils.ifabsent_functions.default_library:
  * [implements](implements.md) - An element in another schema which this element conforms to.
 The referenced element is not imported into the schema for the implementing element.
 However, the referenced schema may be used to check conformance of the implementing element.
  * [implicit_prefix](implicit_prefix.md) - Causes the slot value to be interpreted as a uriorcurie after prefixing with this string
  * [import_as](import_as.md)